Man in custody after 3 children found dead in Texas City apartment

 TEXAS CITY, Texas - A man police say claimed to have killed his three children and shot his wife is in custody.

-Police said the man called 911 to turn himself in Thursday night.
+Police said the man called 911 to turn himself in around 6 p.m.
+Thursday.
 Junaid Hashim Mehmood, 27, was arrested near the Panera Bread on El Dorado Boulevard near the Gulf Freeway.

-Police said he was taken into custody on an unrelated warrant and will be held in the Texas City jail.
+He is charged with aggravated assault with a deadly weapon and is being held without bond in the Texas City Jail.
+Additional charges are expected to be filed later on Friday.

 Three children, including an infant, were found dead Thursday evening inside a Texas City apartment.

 Police responded to a welfare check around 6:15 p.m.
 Thursday at the Pointe Ann Apartments at 1225 10th Street North in Texas City.
-They found three children dead and a woman with a gunshot wound to her head.
+They found three children dead and a woman, now identified as 24-year-old Kimaria Nelson, with a gunshot wound to her head.

-Police believe the children are 5 years old, 2 years old and an infant.
+Police have identified the children as Ashanti Mehmood, infant, Prince Larry Brown, 2, and Angela Pilot, 5.
+Mehmood is the biological father of the youngest child.

 Police earlier identified Mehmood as a person of interest in this case.